AplaProject/apla-docs-en/introduction/thesaurus.rst

 - *import of applications* - uploading an application (all tables, pages, and contracts included in an exported file) into an ecosystem.
 - *smart law* - a record in the blockchain that contains regulatory information, which is used for controlling the operation of contracts and management of access rights to registers; smart laws are specialized smart contracts.
 - *legal system* - a set of regulations established in smart laws; a legal system regulates the relations between the platform users, defines procedures for changing protocol parameters and includes mechanisms that provide solutions to various challenges.
-- *Apla application* - a functionally complete software product created in the Molis software client's integrated development environment; an application consists of database tables, contracts, and interface pages.
+- *application* - a functionally complete software product created in the Molis software client's integrated development environment; an application consists of database tables, contracts, and interface pages.
 - *application interface page* - a program code, written using the Protypo template language, that forms an interface on the screen.
 - *interface block* - a program code, written using the Protypo template language, that can be included in application interface pages.
 - *contract association* - linking a contract with a Virtual Account, from which the fee for  performing contract operations will be debited.
 - *access rights* - conditions for obtaining access to creating and editing tables, contracts and interface pages; access rights to tables can be specifically set for adding rows and columns, and for editing values in columns;
-- *full node* - a node on the Apla network that stores the full up-to-date version of the blockchain.
+- *full node* - a node on the network that stores the full up-to-date version of the blockchain.
-- *partial node* - a node on the Apla network that stores only the blocks with data related to one ecosystem.
+- *partial node* - a node on the network that stores only the blocks with data related to one ecosystem.
-- *ecosystem hosting* - a service that supports the operation of applications and dedicated ecosystems; this service is provided by full nodes on the Apla network to ecosystems that do not have their own nodes.
 - *concurrent transactions processing* - a method for increasing the processing speed of transactions by simultaneously processing data from different ecosystems.